 Road Trip to Breckenridge and Ditch the Car When you Get There:

 Road tripping will most likely be the preferred mode of travel this summer, and a drive through the Colorado Rockies is an awe-inspiring experience in and of itself.
 Once landed in Breckenridge, ditch the car, stretch the legs and explore with your own two feet.
 An expansive network of hiking and mountain bike trails is easily accessible right from the center of town, quiet roads for road biking abound and a paved bike path that extends to neighboring towns runs right along the Blue River.
 Hikers can hit the trails directly from several trailheads including The Burro Trail and Sawmill Creek Trail.
 Or, take the FREE BreckConnect Gondola from town to 10,000 ft. at the Breckenridge Ski Resort and access hiking and biking trails, a variety of lodging properties.
 The Breckenridge Free Ride bus system provides eco, efficient, courteous, and reliable transit service to visitors.
-Shoppers and diners will love strolling up and down historic Main Street with quaint local shops and handcrafted bites and sips from area restaurants, breweries and distilleries.
-Due to the current health crisis and to offer plenty of distance between pedestrians, NEW THIS SUMMER Breckenridge’s Main Street closed to cars for the first time and become an open-air walking mall though mid-August.
+Shoppers and diners will love strolling up and down historic Main Street with quaint local shops and handcrafted bites and sips from area restaurants, breweries, and distilleries.
+Due to the current health crisis and to offer plenty of distance between pedestrians, NEW THIS SUMMER Breckenridge’s Main Street closed to cars for the first time and become an open-air walking mall through mid-August.

-Social Distancing Through the Outdoors – Lesser Known Outdoor Experiences in Breck: The Town of Breckenridge is home to hundreds of miles of area hiking and biking trails with ample opportunities for travelers to recreate and experience the unexpected while social distancing.
+Social Distancing Through the Outdoors – Lesser-Known Outdoor Experiences in Breck: The Town of Breckenridge is home to hundreds of miles of area hiking and biking trails with ample opportunities for travelers to recreate and experience the unexpected while social distancing.

 - Experience Art in the Outdoors: